nspcc-dev/neo-go/ROADMAP.md

 breaking changes.
 Consider changing your code/scripts/configurations if you're using anything mentioned here.

-## Direct UnlockWallet consensus configuration

-Top-level UnlockWallet section in ApplicationConfiguration was used as an implicit consensus service configuration, now this setting (with Enabled flag) is moved into a section of its own (Consensus).
-Old configurations are still supported, but this support will eventually be removed.

-Removal of this compatibility code is scheduled for May-June 2023 (~0.103.0 release).

 ## Node-specific configuration moved from Protocol to Application

 GarbageCollectionPeriod, KeepOnlyLatestState, RemoveUntraceableBlocks,